Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure the ALB and CloudFront to use the X-Forwarded-For header to check client IP addresses.
 - [ ] Configure the ALB and CloudFront to use the same X.509 certificate that is generated by AWS Certificate Manager (ACM).

 ### A security engineer is checking an AWS CloudFormation template for vulnerabilities.
 The security engineer finds a parameter that has a default value that exposes an application's API key in plaintext.
 The parameter is referenced several times throughout the template.
 The security engineer must replace the parameter while maintaining the ability to reference the value in the template.
-Which solution will meet these requirements in the MOST secure.
-Way?
+Which solution will meet these requirements in the MOST secure way?

 - [x] Store the API key value as a SecureString parameter in AWS Systems Manager Parameter Store.
-In the template, replace all references to the value.
-With {{resolve:ssm:MySSMParameterName:1}}.
+In the template, replace all references to the value with {{resolve:ssm:MySSMParameterName:1}}.
 - [ ] Store the API key value in AWS Secrets Manager.
-In the template, replace all references to the value.
-With {{resolve:secretsmanager:MySecretId:SecretString}}.
+In the template, replace all references to the value with {{resolve:secretsmanager:MySecretId:SecretString}}.
 - [ ] Store the API key value in Amazon DynamoDB.
-In the template, replace all references to the value.
-With {{resolve:dynamodb:MyTableName:MyPrimaryKey}}.
+In the template, replace all references to the value with {{resolve:dynamodb:MyTableName:MyPrimaryKey}}.
 - [ ] Store the API key value in a new Amazon S3 bucket.
-In the template, replace all references to the value.
-With {{resolve:s3:MyBucketName:MyObjectName}}.
+In the template, replace all references to the value with {{resolve:s3:MyBucketName:MyObjectName}}.

-### A company's AWS CloudTrail logs are all centrally stored in an Amazon S3 bucket.
-The security team controls the company's AWS account.
-The security team must prevent unauthorized access and tampering of the CloudTrail logs.
-Which combination of steps should the security team take?
-(Choose THREE)

-- [x] Configure server-side encryption with AWS KMS managed encryption keys (SSE-KMS).
-- [ ] Compress log files with secure gzip.
-- [ ] Create an Amazon EventBridge rule to notify the security team of any modifications on CloudTrail log files.
-- [x] Implement least privilege access to the S3 bucket by configuring a bucket policy.
-- [x] Configure CloudTrail log file integrity validation.
-- [ ] Configure Access Analyzer for S3.

 ### A company has several petabytes of data.
 The company must preserve this data for 7 years to comply with regulatory requirements.
 The company's compliance team asks a security officer to develop a strategy that will prevent anyone from changing or deleting the data.
 Which solution will meet this requirement MOST cost-effectively?